danielkunin/Deeplearning-Visualizations/article/optimization.md

 title: Parameter optimization in neural networks

 abstract: Training a machine learning model is a matter of closing the gap between the model's predictions and the observed training data labels.
-But optimizing the model isn't so straightforward.
+But optimizing the model parameters isn't so straightforward.
 Through interactive visualizations, we'll help you develop your intuition for setting up and solving this optimization problem.

 table-of-content:
 - index: I